omarreis/LangTool/README.md

 Note feb/21: I found TLang component is *deprecated* in D10.4.2, along with VCL integrated localization.
 It works fine for now, but will be no longer supported.

+## LangTool package
-LangTool can installed on the Delphi IDE as a design time package or run as a desktop app.
+LangTool can installed as a design time package on the Delphi IDE.

-The package contains no new components, only an alternative TLang Component Editor.
+The IDE package contains no new components, only an alternative TLang Component Editor.
+LangTool allows IDE integrated translation  work ( human or otherwise )

+## LangTool desktop app
-Langtool executable can be used independently by a translator ( single file  Win32 app ) to edit the app's .LNG file.
-LangTool grid editor integrates translations to the IDE.
+Langtool can be compiled as a standalone executable (single file Win32 application).
+It can be sent to a human translator along with the .LNG file.
+The translator uses the grid to input the text translations.
+Copy-Paste feature allows moving translations To-From spreadsheets and translation services like Google Translate.

 ![LangTool screen screenshot](LangToolShot2.png)